 Using a Standalone Retirement Trust to Protect a Spouse

 It’s important to note that provisions can be made in a Standalone Retirement Trust for a spouse.
 This is important for creditor protection for the spouse, but for other reasons as well.
-Many of our clients would like for their IRA account to be protected from their spouse’s next spouse if the spouse remarries after the account holder dies.
+Many of our clients would like their IRA account to be protected from their spouse’s next spouse if the spouse remarries after the account holder dies.
 It’s also important in a blended family or if the spouse eventually needs nursing home care and seeks to qualify for Medicaid.
-A layered IRA beneficiary designation which includes a Standalone Retirement Trust and disclaimer planning can offer a great deal of flexibility for clients who want to insure that their hard-saved retirement funds stay in their family’s hands and out of the hands of creditors and predators.
+A layered IRA beneficiary designation which includes a Standalone Retirement Trust and disclaimer planning can offer a great deal of flexibility for clients who want to ensure that their hard-saved retirement funds stay in their family’s hands and out of the hands of creditors or predators.

 Some States Provide Their Own Protection—But Arkansas Can’t

-In the wake of the Clark decision, a number of states – including Alaska, Arizona, Florida, Idaho, Missouri, North Carolina, Ohio and Texas – have either passed laws or had favorable court decisions that specifically protect inherited IRAs under state bankruptcy exemptions for federal bankruptcy purposes.
+In the wake of the Clark decision, a number of states – including Alaska, Arizona, Florida, Idaho, Missouri, North Carolina, Ohio, and Texas – have either passed laws or had favorable court decisions that specifically protect inherited IRAs under state bankruptcy exemptions for federal bankruptcy purposes.
 However, Arkansas’ 1874 constitution limits the ability of the Arkansas Legislature to enact similar legislation.
-But if the IRA beneficiary lives in one of the states that has passed this legislation, then the beneficiary may very well be able to protect their inherited retirement funds by claiming the state exemption instead of the federal exemption.
+That said, if the IRA beneficiary lives in one of the states that has passed this legislation, then the beneficiary may very well be able to protect their inherited retirement funds by claiming the state exemption instead of the federal exemption.
 People are more mobile now and may move from state to state to find work, pursue educational goals, or be closer to elderly family members in need of assistance.
 However, federal bankruptcy law now requires a debtor to reside in a state for at least 730 days prior to filing a petition for bankruptcy in order to take advantage of the state’s bankruptcy exemption, so relying on a specific state’s laws requires thoughtful planning.

 Are You Ready to Provide Total Protection for Your IRA Accounts?